Uneven

 The action of formally ending or dismissing an assembly, partnership, or official body

-The action or process of transmitting something or the state of being transmitted
+The act of repelling or the condition of being repelled

 Rubbish left lying in an open or public place